 Reporting a Child’s Absence

 By law, schools must record absences and the reason.
 You are, therefore, requested to contact the school’s Student Absence Line – 01268 474500 – by 8.30am not only on the first but every morning of absence stating your name, the student’s name and form, full reason for absence (if due to illness the nature of the ailment must be stated).
 You should also call this number if your child is going to be late for school.

-On their return to school you must then send a note, addressed to the Attendance Team, explaining the full reason for absence along with any medical evidence i.e. copy of a prescription, prescribed medication packaging, a doctor’s letter or a Student Medical Certificate which downloadable on this site.
+On their return to school you must then send a note, addressed to the Attendance Team, explaining the full reason for absence along with any medical evidence i.e. copy of a prescription, prescribed medication packaging, or a doctor’s letter.

 Medical and dental appointments should be made outside of school hours, unless specialist hospital appointments have to be kept or it is a medical/dental emergency.
 The Attendance Team should be informed in advance of any such absences and a copy of the relevant appointment card/hospital letter should be sent in for their attention.

 Failure to supply relevant medical evidence where requested and poor attendance may result in a referral to The Local Authority who may issue a Penalty Notice for £60 if paid within 21 days or £120 within 28 days to each parent for each child.
 If the higher penalty is not paid within 28 days, the Local Authority may then institute legal proceedings against you in the magistrate’s court under Section 444 of the Education Act 1996 for failing to ensure your child attends school regularly.